luboslenco/add_mesh_LowPolyFactory/docs.md

 ![](images/tree_oak1.jpg)

-Select 'Add'->'Mesh'->'Tree' or hit space and type 'Add Tree'.
+Select 'Add'->'Mesh'->'Low Poly'->'Low Poly'->'Tree' or hit space and type 'Add Tree'.
 Hit T to open Tool Shelf so  we can adjust tree properties.
 Select 'Oak' tree type.

 To edit trunk, select 'Trunk' settings from Tool Shelf.
 You can specify segmnets(resolution), length and diameters of trunk.